 Click a star to rate this content.

-Did you cancel the Direct Debit at your bank or with the organisation?Cancellations should be directed to your bank; it is also advisable to tell the organisation that you are paying.
-You could do this by sending them a copy of the letter you send to your bank.
-If you haven’t contacted your bank yet it is best to do so immediately.
+Did you cancel the Direct Debit at your bank or building society or with the billing organisation?Cancellations should be directed to your bank or building society but it is also advisable to tell the organisation that you are paying too.
+You could do this by sending them a copy of the letter you send to your bank or building society.
+If you haven’t contacted your bank or building society yet it is best to do so immediately.

 Did you allow sufficient time for the cancellation to take place?Your bank or building society will generally require at least a day’s notice before the Direct Debit is due to be paid.
 It is best to check how long your bank needs to do this.

-If the Direct Debit has not been cancelled in accordance with your instruction and a further Direct Debit payment has been taken you are entitled to an immediate refund of the amount debited from your bank under the Direct Debit Guarantee.
-Either contact your bank or building society and they will be able to assist you.
+If the Direct Debit has not been cancelled in accordance with your instruction and a further Direct Debit payment has been collected you are entitled to an immediate refund of the amount debited from your bank under the Direct Debit Guarantee.
+Just contact your bank or building society and they will be able to assist you.

-Should your bank fail to provide a refund under the terms of the Guarantee:If your claim fails within the scope of the Guarantee, and your bank or building society has failed to provide a refund, then you should contact them again in writing, escalating the communication to your Branch Manager or Customer Service Manager and cite the Direct Debit Guarantee.
+Should your bank or building society fail to provide a refund under the terms of the Guarantee:If your claim fails within the scope of the Guarantee, and your bank or building society has failed to provide a refund, then you should contact them again in writing, escalating the communication to your branch manager or customer service manager and cite the Direct Debit Guarantee.